PDob02/Group_Project_May_2022/technology.md

 ## Database Storage

 Postgres database is what will be used to store the data.
-As the data is continues to be anaylyzed the group will determine which vizulations will be most effective (i.e. graphs, charts) for displaying the data.
+As the data is continues to be analyzed, the group will determine which vizulations will be most effective (i.e. graphs, charts) for displaying the data.

 ## Machine Learning